 On an annual basis, the Board reviews the independence of all directors in light of each director's (or any family member's, if applicable) affiliations with the Company and members of management, as well as significant holdings of the Company's securities.
 The Board uses the definition of independence from The Nasdaq Stock Market ("Nasdaq") listing standards to assess independence of our directors.
-The Nasdaq rules have objective tests and a subjective test for determining who is an "independent director."
-Under the objective tests, a director cannot be considered independent if:
+Our Board has determined that all Board members, other than Mr. Collard, are "independent directors" as defined by Nasdaq rules.
+Mr. Collard was deemed not to be independent under Nasdaq Rules by virtue of his role as our Chief Executive Officer.
+Similarly, Dr. Quart, our former Chief Executive Officer and former Chairman of the Board, was not deemed to be independent under Nasdaq rules by virtue of his role as our former Chief Executive Officer.